david-romero/david-romero.github.io/_posts/2018-10-20-cqrs-with-kafka-streams.md

 ### 2. Implementation

+The demo is an implementaiton of the [CQRS pattern](https://martinfowler.com/bliki/CQRS.html) based on Kafka and Kafka Streams.
+As we can see in the main image, Kafka is able of decoupling read (Query) and write (Command) operations, which helps us to develop event sourcing applications faster.

 #### The Stack

 The whole stack has been implemented in Docker for its simplicity when integrating several tools and for its isolation level.